jpriniski/CMV/README.md

     if any(e in w for e in extensions) and not ('reddit.com' in w): return True
 ```
-For a more detailed picture of how links are used in a total discussion on _Change My View_ we are interested in counting the total amount of links used in the discussion, `tot_link`, the amount of comments that cite at least one link, `com_links`, and the names of the websites a user links to, `links_list`.
+To paint a more detailed picture of how links are used in a total discussion on _Change My View_ we are interested in counting the total amount of links used in the discussion, `tot_link`, the amount of comments that cite at least one link, `com_links`, and the names of the websites a user links to, `links_list`.
 ``` python
 def cnt_links(links):
     com_links = 0